ruhajaved/ENSF409_EightQueens/README.md

 To launch the project on your machine, first ensure that you hava a compatible Java compiler installed.

 Then ensure that the file EightQueens.java is in the same directory as your working directory - i.e. either below or at the same level in reference to the current working directory.
-Also, while this is obvious, do not change the names of the source file.
+Also, while this is obvious, do not change the name of the source file.

 Then to compile and run the program through the terminal,